kevinslin/seed-tldr/vault/linux.pkgfile.md

 `pkgfile --list --binaries {{package_name}}`

-- Search for a package that owns a specific file using case insensitive matching:
+- Search for a package that owns a specific file using case-insensitive matching:

 `pkgfile --ignorecase {{filename}}`